 8. Do we know, from the data or information collected, if the uptake of any services, benefits or opportunities associated with the policy or practice is generally representative of our school community?

-✓ Yes 9.
+Yes No Insufficient evidence to make a judgement 9.
 Is there evidence or reason to believe that some groups within our school community may be affected differently by the policy or practice - either adversely or positively?
-No - Go to Section 3 No - insufficient evidence to make a judgement- AGO to Section 3 Ves 🕂 - these being: children or people from different ethnic backgrounds disabled children or people boys or girls, men or women, people who identify as transgender people of different ages ✓ children or people with different religions or belief children or people who are heterosexual, gay, lesbian or bisexual Give detail of evidence and/or reasons why:

-Some families may feel uncomfortable with their child learning about religions different to their own.

-Section 3 - Anticipating future impact

-10. Now consider what the policy or practice is aiming to deliver in the future, how will it do this and how it will impact on groups within our school community?
+No - Go to Section 3 No - insufficient evidence to make a judgement- Go to Section 3 Yes - these being: children or people from different ethnic backgrounds disabled children or people boys or girls, men or women, people who identify as transgender people of different ages children or people with different religions or belief children or people who are heterosexual, gay, lesbian or bisexual Give detail of evidence and/or reasons why: Some families may feel uncomfortable with their child learning about religions different to their own.
+Section 3 - Anticipating future impact 10.
+Now consider what the policy or practice is aiming to deliver in the future, how will it do this and how it will impact on groups within our school community?
 Is there a possibility it may disadvantage or exclude from any groups within our school community?
-(See Appendix 2 - 'Equality strands and factors to consider' as a prompt)

-Please describe any potential issues here:

-Some families may feel uncomfortable with their child learning about religions different to their own.
+(See Appendix 2 - 'Equality strands and factors to consider' as a prompt) No . √ Yes Not sure Not sure Not sure Please describe any potential issues here: Some families may feel uncomfortable with their child learning about religions different to their own.